availaze/availaze/README.md

 # Helloooooooo There 👋

 Welcome to my GitHub profile!
-I'm part of a community of coders who code for fun and embrace the joy of creation and learning.  <br>
+I'm part of a community of coders who code for fun and embrace the joy of creation and learning.
 I'm focusing on exploring new technologies and pushing the boundaries of what's possible.

 <br>